In this case study. We highlight Earthing System Design avoiding stray current corrosion and saving the client money in the process.

 Dealing with the Stray Current

 High-end industry-standard Finite Element Analysis packages used to develop an earthing network that integrated the sites extensive foundation system.
 Thus, reducing the number of Earth Electrode rods required.
-Therefore, routing of the conductors optimised, reducing installation costs, as well as material costs.
+Therefore, the routing of the conductors was optimised, reducing installation costs as well as material costs.
 And finally, verifying the installed system against the original proposed Electrical Earthing Design model.
 Thus, ensuring that the safety case remained valid.

 Possible Stray Current Corrosion

-The process began with GreyMatters attending site to collect soil resistivity data.
+The process began with GreyMatters attending the site to collect soil resistivity data.
 Owing to the site location, the soil resistivity was very low.
-So using a high signal level resistivity tester critical to obtaining accurate data.
-Also, determining the soil structure likely to cause galvanic and stray current corrosion between the support system for the panels and the earthing system.
+So, using a high signal-level resistivity tester is critical to obtaining accurate data.
+Also, determining the soil structure is likely to cause galvanic and stray current corrosion between the support system for the panels and the earthing system.
 As a result, GreyMatters recommended the use of galvanised steel earthing instead.
-Galvanised Steel is reasonably popular in Europe, as it offers similar performance to copper while, reducing costs.
+Galvanised Steel is reasonably popular in Europe, as it offers similar performance to copper while reducing costs.
 Additionally, it is much less attractive to thieves.
 So, reducing the maintenance cost due to theft.

 Once the soil resistivity testing performed using the Wenner method.
 And processed using CDEGS RESAP.
 A ‘virtual’ model representing the entire site above and below ground created in CDEGS HIFREQ.
 Eg. the panel support structures (tables).
 Also, inverter substation, fence and HV connection and tower, modelling, as well as the substation plinth and reinforcement.